Playstation audiophile CD player

 What about the Sony Playstation SCPH-1002?

-The slightly later model Sony Playstation SCPH-1002, which lacks the RCA jacks, also has a reputation for being a good CD player.
+The slightly later model Sony Playstation SCPH-1002, released in PAL regions, lacks the RCA jacks but also has a reputation for being a good CD player.
 When I first heard about this around 2006, some people said they preferred the sound of the SCPH-1002 over the older SCPH-1001.
 So it goes with audio equipment.

 This model lacks the RCA jacks but still has the big parallel I/O connector on the back, opposite the power jack.
 Newer models omit that I/O connector entirely, and just have serial I/O, A/V, and power connectors on the back.